ariya/eightpack/README.md

 A: Each EightPack's tool is a *self-contained, native application*.
 It does **not** have any run-time dependencies (beside the libraries provided by the operating system).
-With <code>strip</code> and [UPX](http://upx.sf.net), the executable generally weighs slightly less < 1 MB.
+With <code>strip</code> and [UPX](http://upx.sf.net), the executable generally weighs around 1 MB.

 ## License ##